enblacar/SCpubr-book/docs/11-GeyserPlots.md

 ## Control the jitter of the dots

-If one wants to increase or reduce the degree in which the dots disperse across the X axis, `jitter` parameter can be used, alongside a number in between ]0 - 0.5[.
+If one wants to increase or reduce the degree in which the dots disperse across the X axis, `jitter` parameter can be used, alongside a number in between 0 and 0.5.

 ```r